How to Set Up a Plex Media Server

 What to look for

 In the most layman of layman’s terms, transcoding refers to when Plex has to convert a video to play on a new streaming device.
-For instance, Plex will have to transcode a video if you’re remotely playing a 4K video on a 720p smartphone.
+For instance, Plex will have to transcode a video if you’re remotely playing a 4K video on a smartphone with a 720p display.
 Transcoding will rarely be a problem when you’re accessing Plex at home.

 But the biggest challenge with transcoding is the CPU horsepower it’ll require from your Plex server.
 As Plex’s support page notes, a single transcoded stream requires a CPU with the following minimum scores from benchmark program PassMark (PassMark scores measure CPU performance and higher scores are better):